jadelynx912/460-labs/README.md

 If you are working with a partner, only one person needs to submit to Gradescope.
 However, make sure to add the other person to your group.
 Also note that each member must have their own writeup.
-Please add your Kerberos username to the file name and in the writeup itself (e.g., `lab1-writeup-username1.txt` and `lab1-writeup-username2.txt`).
+Please add your NetID to the file name and in the writeup itself (e.g., `lab1-writeup-username1.txt` and `lab1-writeup-username2.txt`).